 Cocoa powder is also is a big reason I was able to keep the sugar low.
 That, and Fructevia.
 I find the sugar-free blend of sweeteners acts just like sugar — it even browns when you bake.
 Follow them on Facebook, Twitter, Instagram, or Pinterest for more sugar-free recipe ideas!

-In addition to all that fabulousness, each cookie is only 52 calories and has less than 2g of sugar.
+In addition to all that fabulousness, each cookie is only 50 calories and 2g of sugar.

 Chocolate Avocado Cookies

-In a large bowl with a fork, beat together the milk, eggs, and vanilla.
-Add mashed avocado, stirring together with fork.
+- In a large bowl with a fork, beat together the milk, eggs, and vanilla.
+Add mashed avocado, mixing with a fork.